mBlomsterberg/terraform-aws-wafv2-module/README.md

 # License

-Copyright (c) Mikkel Blomsterberg All rights reserved.
+Copyright (c) mBlomsterberg All rights reserved.

 Licensed under the MIT license.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>